Basic Guide To Setting Up Your Home Flight Simulator

 Interested in getting started with creating your own home flight simulator?
 Awesome!
 It’s a great investment for experienced pilots, student pilots, and aviation enthusiasts alike.
 We’re going to give you a basic outline of all the components normally needed to create the best experience.
 Time for take-off!

-When it comes to creating your home flight simulator, the first step is to be realistic about which aircraft you fly the most.
+It’s best to be realistic about what aircraft you fly the most.
 To get the most bang for your buck, you’d be wise to factor in aircraft configurations prior to making your first purchase.

 Looking at the big picture first, let’s review the major components.

-First, one of the most expensive and important components of your home flight simulator is the gaming PC.
-Flight sim software requires a high performing PC, and the power needed has continued to rise as the software has continued to develop.
-The performance of your simulator will vary based on the CPU and graphics card.
+Starting with one of the most expensive and important components is the gaming PC.
+Flight sim software requires a high performing PC.
+The power needed has continued to rise as the softwares have continued to develop.
+Performance will vary based on the CPU and graphics card.
+Not sure what to look for?
+Here’s a great article.

 Next you obviously need a simulation engine.
 For pilots and enthusiasts who want versatile and realistic simulations of general and commercial aviation, Prepar3D®, X-Plane, and Microsoft Flight Simulator are popular options.